facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 Owned values, and `mut &`s and `&`s, respectively analogous to our Borrowed and MaybeOwned.
 The key is that rust does not have an unowned state - all values are owned by a single reference.
-When a system requires linearity to enable mutability, passing an unowned value into the equivilant to a `mut &` is obviously unsafe, as that would result in mutations happening to nonlinear values.
+When a system requires linearity to enable mutability, passing an unowned value into the equivalent to a `mut &` is obviously unsafe, as that would result in mutations happening to nonlinear values.

 Under this proposal, systems that require linearity for the purpose of tracked